AhmedJabbari/CHE-2401-Project-1/README.md

 The collected data is related to 110 pipelines with their average gas flowrate for two years in MMSCFD, water cut % from the total flowrate and the measured corrosion rate % (The percentage of metal loss) inside the pipes using an instrument in-line scraper which is being utilized to measure the metal loss inside the pipelines.

 # Analysis Summary:
-Initially, I plotted the water cut % versus corrosion rate % and water cut % group versus corrosin rate % to find out if there is a linear relationship between:
+Initially, I plotted the water cut % versus corrosion rate % and water cut % group versus corrosin rate % to find out if there is a linear relationship:

   ![image](https://github.com/AhmedJabbari/CHE-2410-Project-1/assets/148829971/319f73f4-38f0-49b8-8996-ce1dc21139dd)